cloudevents/sdk-csharp/README.md

 From version 2.0.0-beta.2, there are a number of breaking changes compared with the 1.x series of releases.
 New code is strongly encouraged to adopt the latest version rather than relying on the 1.3.80 stable release.

-We are hoping to provide a stable 2.0.0 release within the summer of 2021 (May/June/July).
+The stable 2.0.0 version was released on June 15th 2021, and all users are encouraged to use this (or later) versions.

 A [more details list of changes](docs/changes-since-1x.md) is provided within the documentation.